Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-a-sitemap-in-eleventy.md

 </urlset>
 ```

 Pretty cool.
-As you can see, we are missing the full URL though.
+As you can see, we are missing the full URL, though.
 And at the bottom, we can even see the sitemap itself in the list.

-That is something we don't want, so let's exclude the sitemap from being entered.
+We don't want that, so let's exclude the sitemap from being entered.

 ```html
 ---